Andy-Dawson/winghci/README.md

     5. Perform required tests to ensure that everything is working as expected.
     6. Roll the solution out to all required computers.

-Remember: If running the installation scripts manually need to run Set-ExecutionPolicy Unrestricted beforehand.
+Remember: If running the installation scripts manually you need to run 'Set-ExecutionPolicy Unrestricted' beforehand.

 The script 'FileAssociation.ps1' is also included in case you need to move the WinGHCi location following installation.
 If this happens, run FileAssociation.ps1 from the new folder containing WinGHCi.exe to re-register the file associations.